Mman7/todolist_flutter/README.md

 # simple_todo

-Here is a really simple project made for myself
+Here is a really simple project built for myself

 ## App pic